ncbi/vadr/documentation/advbuild.md

 ```

 (The lines that include `PP` in the header indicate the alignment
-confidence at each position as explained more [here](alerts.md#pp).
+confidence at each position as explained more [here](alerts.md#pp)).

 This region falls within the `attachment glycoprotein` CDS.
 To learn
 more about this duplication we might search
-[PubMed](https://pubmed.ncbi.nlm.nih.gov/) with the query `RSV
+[PubMed](https://pubmed.ncbi.nlm.nih.gov/) with the query "RSV
-attachment glycoprotein duplicated region`, which returns several
+attachment glycoprotein duplicated region", which returns several
-articles discussion this region, including a paper entitled
+articles related to this region, including a paper entitled
 ["Functional Analysis of the 60-Nucleotide Duplication in the
 Respiratory Syncytial Virus Buenos Aires Strain Attachment
 Glycoprotein"](#https://pubmed.ncbi.nlm.nih.gov/26018171/) by Hotard